-200 Policy 185 Sexual Harassment and Sexual Discrimination Prevention

-GCC administers its personnel policies and processes consistently and equitably and these are all explained through employee orientations and trainings together with written and signed contracts of understanding.
+200 Policy 185 Sexual Harassment and Sexual Discrimination Prevention explained through employee orientations and trainings together with written and signed contracts of understanding.
 The HRO also undergoes regular training through webinars and conferences.
 Additionally, the HR Administrator is certified to conduct trainings in all areas of HR.
 She holds SHRM-SCP and SPHR certifications.
 HRO conducts trainings for all new employees upon hiring.
 HRO also conducts periodic trainings for faculty, staff and administrators on policies and key procedures such as preventing sexual harassment, violence in the workplace, equal employment opportunities and many others.
 Most of these trainings are mandatory for faculty, staff, and administrators, and are open to students.